hitoshi-watase/sercrod/docs/reference/directives/if.md

 If evaluating the expression throws an error:

-- Nablla falls back to a simple string check:
+- Sercrod falls back to a simple string check:
   - If the raw expression text is exactly "true" (ignoring spaces and case), the condition is treated as true.
   - If it is exactly "false", the condition is treated as false.
-- Otherwise, Nablla warns (when error logging is enabled) and treats the condition as false.
+- Otherwise, Sercrod warns (when error logging is enabled) and treats the condition as false.

 Empty expressions: